AubreyC/visual-odometry/README.md

 [![Python](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-This repository presents somes notes and material on the topic on visual odometry, visual inertial odometry and SLAM.
+This repository presents some notes and material on the topic of visual odometry, visual inertial odometry and SLAM.
-It is a simple playground to experiment and implement visual inertial odometry and SLAM algorithm:
+It is a simple playground to experiment and implement visual inertial odometry and SLAM algorithms:
 - simple simulation environment
-- boiler-plate to run algorithm on popular datasets (EuroC, etc)
+- boilerplate to run algorithm on popular datasets (EuroC, etc)
-- implementation of some popular methodology
+- implementation of some popular methodologies

 ![Gif Demo](demos/euroc_mav0_demo.gif)